Gongamax/GameSessionsManagement/docs/Report.md

 The use of an interface allows for easy switching between the two implementations, being the Service Layer independent of the data access layer.

+### Error Handling/Processing

+A centralized error handling function is responsible for managing exceptions and returning corresponding HTTP responses.
+The execStart function is specifically used to intercept and manage exceptions across all router functions.
+When errors occur at the service layer, they are conveyed to the router as a Failure, which is a variant of the Either type.
+All errors adhere to the Problem Details for HTTP APIs as outlined in [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807), ensuring a standardized approach to error reporting.

 ### Single Page Application

 At this stage of the project, our Web User Interface supports all GET resources that our API allows, which can be